lsolova/team-building/quick-questions.md

 - dolphin or shark
 - cliff face or caves
 - coffee or tea
+- Coke or Pepsi
+- fast food or slow food
 - in which house would you spend a 2 week long quarantine
   1. Netflix + HBO Max, a soft blanket, a comfortable couch and desserts - bed bug
-  2. Swing in the garden, beer, outdoor fireplace, phising pond - with someone you hate
+  2. Swing in the garden, beer, outdoor fireplace, fishing pond - with someone you hate
   3. Gym room, protein shake, city sight, cute doggy - no phones and tablets
   4. Pool, coctails, grill, a large dog - no gaming consoles
   5. Library, garden, coffee, a cat - ghosts
   6. Jacuzzi, mountain sight, home cinema, vine cellar - no internet
 - koala or kangaroo
+- Mac or Windows :)
 - mountain or beach
 - rabbit or turtle
+- sparkling or still water
 - sun or moon
 - rain or wind
-- tomatoe or pepper
+- tomato or pepper
 - volcano or glacier
 - western horoscope sign
   - Aries (March 21 – April 19)